mikey10055/roll20-macros/README.md

 - then select all the macros you wish to import
 - then click ok at the bottom right

+##### Some macros require Rollable Tables

+- open the collections tab in the roll20 in game sidebar
+- scroll down to `Import Rollable Table`
+- click on `choose file` then select the macro json file you wish to import
+- then click `Import TableExport (Paste text)`.

 now the macros should appear in your macro list.